 Undergraduate students and graduate students in good standing and with the appropriate background may petition to earn degree credit for prior experiential learning.
 Eligible students must be registered in full time status.
-Doctoral students may not apply for CX.

 Petitioning students must identify the courses for which credit is sought and document in writing how the prior experiential learning is equivalent to standards in higher education and meets curricular criteria.
 Additional documentation from employers supporting the claim may be needed.
 The University may grant credit to a student for prior experiential learning only if the prior learning is equivalent to a college or university level learning.